Hike, bike, ride, onsen, ski and snowboard in the highlands

 The dairy industry is such an important part of the fabric of Hiruzen, there is even an agriculturally based theme-park in Hiruzen-Kogen—Jersey Land.
 Here, you can mil a cow, make cheese, and enjoy delectable dairy.

-There is a bounty of herbs on offer at the Hiruzen Herb Garden.
-With more than 250 varieties of herbs and 20,000 lavender plants, its no wonder the restaurant calls itself Kaori-no-Yakata—the House of Scent.
+There is a bounty of herbs on offer at the Hiruzen Herb Garden Her Bill.
+With more around 200 varieties of herbs and around 10,000 plants, its no wonder the restaurant, which has a workshop and store, calls itself Kaori-no-Yakata—the House of Scent.

 An idyllic landscape, clean air, great food, soothing waters, and a paradise of herbs makes Hiruzen-Kogen Highlands an ideal nature getaway.